-A federal identification number is obtained from the Internal Revenue Service online at How to Apply for an EIN
+A federal identification number is obtained from the Internal Revenue Service online.
+Information is available at How to Apply for an EIN.

-To register for a Minnesota Tax ID Number and withhold Minnesota income tax, go to the Minnesota Department of Revenue, e-Services click on Register for a Minnesota Tax ID or call the Business Registration office at 651-282-5225 or 800-657-3605.
+To register for a Minnesota Tax ID Number go to Registering Your Business.
+If you do not have Internet access, call the Business Registration office at 651-282-5225 or 800-657-3605.